-In applications where resistance to fading is required, generally only pigmented inks will perform satisfactorily.
+In applications where resistance to fading is required, pigmented inks generally perform better dye inks.
 Most dye type inks will fade rapidly when exposed to direct sunlight for prolonged periods.
-Since pigmented inks contain layers of finely ground solids when applied, they are much more resistant to fading and will perform somewhat like an exterior paint.
+Pigmented inks contain layers of finely ground solids.
+When applied, they are much more resistant to fading, and will perform somewhat like an exterior paint.
 For fade and weather resistance, it is generally recommended to use a non-porous pigmented ink even on porous surface materials.
 The additional amount of resin in these ink formulations help to hold the pigments in place under exposure to water spray and abrasion.

-Since there are so many types of inks available from various suppliers, it is important to understand the effect different ink solvents can have on the materials used in the ink applicators.
-In the case of the foam rubber materials used in the production of stencil rollers, pads and coding rollers, the type of foam used, whether synthetic or natural rubber, will determine its compatibility with alcohol or petroleum solvents.
-There are far too many factors to consider to list them all within the context of this article but we strongly recommend that you consult with our Customer Service for specific recommendations if you have any doubt about applicator/ink compatibility.
+There are many types of inks available from our suppliers, and it is important to understand the effect different ink solvents have on the materials used in the ink applicator.
+There are far too many factors to consider to list them all within the context of this article but we strongly recommend that you consult with our Customer Service Department for specific recommendations if you have any doubt about applicator/ink compatibility.

 Find our inks by clicking here.